kyletolle/the-mechanism-collection/index.md

 Eons back, the All shattered and its chunks formed the Inanimate.
 These bodies resonated with the Song, strove for elegance, and were bastions of order and governance.
-Yet their coalescence consumed vast amounts of energy and left them weary.
+Yet their coalescence drained them of energy and left them weary.

 The Void, which spawned the Cataclysm, was not spent.
 That decimator of organization leeched the Song from the Inanimate, and perverted it.
 The Void